pacbard/clsipy/README.md

 documents.
 Requests can be sent in XML.
 This is an implementation of a Common Latex Server Interface (CLSI) using an OpenShift Python gear.

-# Installation
-To install, just create a new gear with the following commands:

-    rhc app create clsi -t python-2.6
-    cd clsi
-    git remote add upstream -m master https://github.com/pacbard/clsipy.git git pull -s recursive -X theirs upstream master git push

-## Optional: Cron
-Cron can be used to clean up the compiled folder once a day.
-Just add a cron-1.4 folder to your application with the command

-    rhc cartridge add cron-1.4 -a clsi

-and push your app.

 # TODO
 - [x] Support compiler input
 - [x] Check tokens at compilation